eitanyaffe/mview/README.md

 - Alignment bin mode enhanced with density of segregating sites, non-reference sites, and distribution of reads by logarithmic mutation distance categories.
 - Enhanced alignment filtering with granular clipping modes and min/max mutations percentage range controls across all query modes.
+- Alignment length filtering: Added minimum and maximum alignment length filters based on read coordinates for precise control over which alignments to include in visualization.
 - GPU support added (Apple Silicon only) for bin queries in the alignment profile.
 - Added nucleotide sequence display for axis profiles.